-We aim to tread lightly, by investing in the future of our business and helping our suppliers to operate in a responsible way.
+Climate change is one of the most urgent and intensifying challenges the world faces today.
+We aim to tread lightly and become a Net-Zero business by investing in reducing our impact on the planet and helping our suppliers to operate in a responsible way.

-It’s how we reduce our carbon footprint, eliminate waste at source and recycle more.
-By sharing what we learn, we can support our global supply chain to measure and mitigate their impacts too.
+This is how we reduce our carbon footprint, eliminate waste at source, recycle more, and responsibly manage issues like chemcials and water.
+By sharing what we learn, we can support our global supply chain to measure and mitigate their impacts as well.

 climate